roachhd/notepad/_posts/2014-11-11-git-git-git-git.md

 comments: false
 ---

-*If you are interested in my Git aliases, have a look at my `.bash_profile`, found here: https://github.com/roachhd/bash_profile/blob/master/.bash_profile*
+*If you are interested have a look at my `.dotfiles`, found here: https://github.com/roachhd/dotfiles *

 --